WHY DOES A KILIMANJARO CLIMB COST THAT MUCH?

 PRICE FACTORS THAT TOUR OPERATORS HAVE NO IMPACT ON

 There is a minimum cost for any tour, determined by factors that we have little or no impact on.
-We will use the example of a 5-day climb over Marangu route, which is the absolute cheapest option for climbing Mount Kilimanjaro.
+We will use the example of a 5-day climb over Marangu route, which is the absolute cheapest option for climbing Mount Kilimanjaro, in a group of 6 people.
 It’s an option that we do not recommend, due to the limited possibility to acclimatize, and the duration for this route that we do recommend is 6 days.

 We also ask you to make sure you compare apples with apples.
 A 7-day climb over Machame route will be cheaper than a climb of the same duration over Rongai route, because the starting point of Rongai route is further away from Moshi.
 Or 6 days on Machame route will have a slightly different price tag than 6 days on Marangu route, because 1 offers accommodation in tents and the other in huts.

 - Transport from Moshi to the starting point of your climb and back.
 The shortest drive is about an hour one-way, and we need to transport tourists, all the staff members (keep reading for more information about how many exactly they are) and all the gear and luggage, so this usually happens in a minivan or bus.
-It’s difficult to say how much this costs per person, as it will depend on the size of your group, but we’re sure you understand that this has a price card.
+For a group of 6 to Marangu route, you can count around 20 USD per person.

-- For LICENCED tour operators (which we are but unfortunately many are not…), several other things need to be added to this list, like company taxes, city taxes, taxes on personnel, insurance, permits for organizing climbs, office costs, etc. In return for this extra budget, you get the security of climbing with a tour operator that is actually allowed to organize climbs, will probably take things seriously because they have the reputation of their business to think about, and that you will be able to rely on in case anything goes wrong during your climb.
+- For licenced tour operators (which we are but unfortunately many are not…), there’s several ‘business costs’ that need to be added to this list, like company taxes, city taxes, taxes on personnel, insurance, permits for organizing climbs, office costs, salaries for office employees, etc. It’s impossible to put an amount to this as it depends on the number of clients a business has, but all this costs thousands of USD per year.
+In return for this extra budget, you get the security of climbing with a tour operator that is actually allowed to organize climbs, will probably take things seriously because they have the reputation of their business to think about, and that you will be able to rely on in case anything goes wrong during your climb.

 HOW RESPONSIBLE TOUR OPERATORS CAN MAKE A DIFFERENCE